Submissions

 References

-• References should include the literature that explicitly supports and contributes to the study presented and be limited to a maximum of 50, with the exception of literature reviews.
+• References should include literature that explicitly supports and contributes to the study presented and be limited to a maximum of 50, with the exception of literature reviews.

 Examples